Éric Besson

-Éric Besson (born 2 April 1958 in Marrakesh) is a French politician and businessman.
+Éric Besson (born 2 April 1958) is a French politician and businessman.
 From 2009 to 2010, he was the Minister of Immigration, Integration, National Identity and Co-Development in the government of François Fillon.

 He left the Socialist Party (PS) during the first round of the 2007 presidential elections to found The Progressives, a social democratic affiliate party of Nicolas Sarkozy's Union for a Popular Movement (UMP).
 He has been Deputy Secretary-General of the UMP since 2009.

 In 2012, Besson established a strategy consulting firm, Eric Besson Consulting, advising international industry and energy firms.

 Biography

-Eric Besson was born in Morocco, on 2 April 1958.
+Eric Besson was born in Marrakesh, Morocco, on 2 April 1958.
 His mother is of Lebanese origin.
 His father, an officer in the French Air Force, was killed in a flight accident three months before Éric Besson's birth.

 After graduating high school in Casablanca, he moved to France to attend the Montpellier Business School.
 He then studied at the Institut d'études politiques de Paris (Sciences Po), before unsuccessfully applying to the École nationale d'administration (ENA).

 Besson subsequently joined the French car company Renault, then was editor-in-chief of business magazine Challenges, before joining the Vivendi foundation.